 If you have the budget and venue space consider hiring other Wedding Entertainment or Live Band.
 Keeping your guests from growing bored and providing unexpected moments.
 There are many great entertainers around Cape Town – which is undeniably the artistic hub of South Africa.
 From fire dancers, harp players and marimba bands to other more out of the box entertainment options.
 No matter how acquired your taste as a couple, there is something for you!
-See our Top 10 Wedding Entertainment companies.

 Book AV Company (if needed)

 You may consider booking an Audio Visual Company for your wedding.
 They can bring in display screens, beautiful customised lighting solutions and take care of your audio needs.
-Consider booking a seperate company specialising in these solutions in the event that these needs can not be met by your venue, decor and DJ.
+Consider booking a separate company specialising in these solutions in the event that these needs can not be met by your venue, decor and DJ.
 These companies specialise in setting an atmosphere and mood for your specific needs and may well be worth it.

 Create a Wedding Day Timeline